leonardoLavagna/TCGA-PRAD/README.md

 ### What's in here?
 There are two branches.
 In the `main` branch there are:
-- The notebook with alll the code we used to carry out the project `PRAD_hub_genes.ipynb.ipynb`
+- The notebook with all the code we used to carry out the project `PRAD_hub_genes_corrected.ipynb`
 - The reprt with our findings `report.pdf`.
 - The Slides of the project presentation `slides.pdf`.